leandromineti/ml-knowledge-graph/README.md

 - Article: [How optimization for machine learning works](https://brohrer.github.io/how_optimization_works_1.html)
 - Article: [Learning to Optimize with Reinforcement Learning](https://bair.berkeley.edu/blog/2017/09/12/learning-to-optimize-with-rl/)
 - Blog: [Off The Convex Path](http://www.offconvex.org/)

+## FAQ

+- Concrete mathematics is not really a specific area of mathematics, why did you include it?

+[True](https://www.youtube.com/watch?v=GmpxxC5tBck), concrete in this sense is just a joke.
+I did not know how to anchor the CS node in its mathematical underpinnings, so I used the took the term from Knuth to make the bridge.

+- Why make a distinction between Machine Learning and Artificial Intelligence?

+I followed the approach explored by Russel and Norvig[1].
+In that sense, Artificial Intelligence is a broader field that encompasses Machine Learning.

+### References

+[1] Russell, S. J., & Norvig, P. (2016).
+Artificial intelligence: a modern approach.
+Malaysia; Pearson Education Limited,.